 $15,948,907

-It stars Robert Downey Jr. and Val Kilmer in the lead along with support from Michelle Monaghan and Corbin Bernsen.
+The film stars Robert Downey Jr. and Val Kilmer in the lead roles, with Michelle Monaghan and Corbin Bernsen delivering strong supporting performances.

 Drama